 da/14/64fd7ceaf38ff56043bc1774af4fb5cb83ef5358981d78de0b8be5a6fbcb

-At each level of the hierarchy we have a json file (named after the index property: index.json) to describe the resource.
+At each level of the hierarchy a json file (named after the index property: index.json) describes the resource.
 There is then a folder named after the index property which contains a representation of all its sub-hierarchy.

 At each level, folder names correspond to the json files containing the schema; this schema describes the structure of each json files in this folder.
 In the example above, user/20/project/1/issue/3.json is describe by the schema issue.json.